-The UART provides the user with the capability to bidirectionally transfer information between a CPU and an external serial device.
-The $\overline{\text{CS}}$ pin together with addresses A6 and A7 determine if the UART is being accessed; see Table 3.
+The UART provides the user with the capability to bidirectionally transfer information between an external CPU, the SC16C850L package, and an external serial device.
+A logic 0 (LOW) on chip select pin $\overline{\text{CS}}$ allows the user to configure, send data, and/or receive data via the UART.
+Refer to Table 3 and Table 4.